 There’s just one problem with zooming in and out

 A simple presentation can take you hours—even the whole day, because every darned zoom action has to be manually done at least every 10-12 seconds (if not every seven seconds).
 And this is where Camtasia comes to the rescue.

 Camtasia’s Smart-Focus feature follows the mouse

 So as your mouse goes to a specific part of the page, Camtasia’s Smart-Focus feature zooms in.
 And then as you pull back, it zooms to reveal the entire page.
 Of course I’ve been using Camtasia since Version 3 and the early versions were just plain hard work to achieve any kind of movement.
 (The last few versions have solved this “hard work” problem with Smart-Focus).

 The other way to solve the problem is to have loads of slides

 I often have several hundred slides in a presentation.
 And if you run a presentation skillfully, you’ll find that your audience hasn’t noticed that you’ve had a few hundred slides.
 But again, this becomes tedious work to front load all your presentations with loads of slides.

 You bet it is.
 I’ve used a fair bit of OnScreen software, and they all do a splendid job of recording, but none of them even come close to creating movement as effortlessly as Camtasia does.

 Movement is critical—that’s for sure.
 How you do it is up to you.
-I’d recommend Camtasia, because it makes it easy for me.
-And easy for the audience as well.
 And that’s all that really matters, doesn’t it?